Photo by Jimell Greene

 The news was first reported by Food Fix, and Jones' resignation letter was first reported by Bloomberg News.

-The move comes after the Trump administration over the weekend fired thousands of employees across the U.S. Department of Health and Human Services, including many within FDA’s foods program, Food Fix reported.
+The move comes after the Trump administration fired thousands of employees across the U.S. Department of Health and Human Services, including many within FDA’s foods program, Food Fix reported.

-Jones cited “indiscriminate” layoffs to 89 staff members, including key technical experts, The Guardian reported.
+Jones cited “indiscriminate” layoffs of 89 staff members, including key technical experts, The Guardian reported.

 In his resignation letter to the acting FDA commissioner, Sara Brenner, seen by Bloomberg News, Jones said the cuts would make it “fruitless” to continue in his role given the Trump administration’s “disdain for the very people” needed to implement food safety reforms, The Guardian reported.